cmu-mfi/mfi_ddb_library/schema/historian-metric-naming.md

 1. `ATTR` and `DATA`: Each metrics should be prefixed with `ATTR` or `DATA`. `ATTR` is used to define attributes of the data, while `DATA` is used to define the actual data.

 2. `ATTR/trial_id`: This is a **mandatory** attribute.
-It is used to define the experiment class of the data about to be sent on DDATA topic.
+It is used to define the trial id of the data about to be sent on DDATA topic.

 3. `DATA/...`: Before streaming data on DDATA topic, each data point should have a `DATA/...` metric defined in DBIRTH message.